Aorimn/dislocker/README.txt

 With FUSE, you have to give the program a mount point.
 Once keys are decrypted, a file named `dislocker-file' appears into this provided mount point.
 This file is a virtual NTFS partition, so you can mount it as any NTFS partition and then read from it or write to it.
+Note that writing to the NTFS virtual file will change the underlying BitLocker partition's content.

 Without FUSE, you have to give a file name where the BitLocker encrypted partition will be decrypted.
-This may take a long time, depending on the size of the encrypted partition.
+This file will be the decrypted partition, probably formatted in NTFS.
+It won't have any link to the original BitLocker partition.
+Therefore, if you write on this file, the BitLocker volume won't change, only the NTFS file will.
+Note that this may take a long time, depending on the size of the encrypted partition.
 But afterward, once the partition is decrypted, the access to the NTFS partition will be faster.
 Another thing to think about is the size on your disk this method need (same size as the volume you're trying to decrypt).
 Nethertheless, once the partition is decrypted, you can mount your file as any NTFS partition.